ryan-story/pmpp/chapter-18/README.md

 | Branches       | 8                    | 17                            | +9 (+112.5%) |

-So, in them Thread Coarsening kernel, we have substantially less loads from the global memy and much improved arithmetic intensity.
+So, in the Thread Coarsening kernel, we have substantially fewer loads from the global memory and much improved arithmetic intensity.

 ### Exercise 3